top of page

 DSC_2688_edited.jpg

-My work has been covered in the Post, Gazette, Herald, and NPR.
-Follow along on social media or contact me directly.
+Past work was covered in the Post, Gazette, Herald, and NPR.
+Follow on socials or contact me for more info.

 EDUCATION: